timmaurice/lovelace-blitzortung-lightning-card/README.md

 - **Tooltips**: Hovering over a strike on the radar will show a tooltip with its exact distance and azimuth.
 - **Radar Max Distance**: Sets the maximum range of the radar chart in your distance unit (e.g., km or mi).
 If you leave it blank, it will adjust automatically based on the furthest strike.
-- **Radar History Size**: Controls how many of the most recent strikes are stored and displayed.
-The default is 20.
 - **Grid Color**: Sets the color of the radar grid, compass rose, and labels.
 - **Strike Color**: Sets the color of the lightning strikes on the radar and the pointer on the compass.